 While it won't hold up to any Mike Tyson haymakers, it will do the job for anyone just getting into the sport who's looking for a good workout.

-6. For Women - RDX Women Punching Bag Filled Set
+6. For Women - RDX Filled Heavy Bag Set

-This set from RDX resembles our top pick for beginners but is inteded for women who are smaller in size.
+This set from RDX resembles our top pick for beginners but is intended for women who are smaller in size.
 Weighting a total of 44 lbs and perfect for teen to adult females.

-Just like the other set, this one comes with all the works: a jump rope, grip strenghtener, boxing gloves, wrist wraps, and the added equipment necessary to hang the bag wherever you want.
+Just like the other set, this one comes with all the works: a jump rope, grip strengthener, boxing gloves, wrist wraps, and the added equipment necessary to hang the bag wherever you want.

 7. Man Shaped - Century B.O.B.
-Body Opponent Bag Freestanding Training Dummy
+Training Dummy

 Looking to take out your aggression on something that more resmebles your micro-managing boss?

 Then the Century B.O.B XL might be just what the doctor ordered.

 Perfect for self-defense training where you not only want to practice throwing punches and kicks, but you also want to work on landing those strikes in the proper areas.